 Former NBA Guard

 Career Highlights: A 16-year NBA veteran, Dell Curry is an analyst for the Charlotte Hornets broadcasts, as well as the franchise’s ambassador and special projects advisor.
 Curry’s name is synonymous with the Hornets where he finished as the team’s all-time leader in points and three-point field goals made, and won the 1994 NBA Sixth Man of the Year Award.
-Now best recognized as the father of two current NBA players, two-time league MVP Stephen Curry of the Golden State Warriors and Seth Curry of the Sacramento Kings, and daughter Sydel, a volleyball player at Elon University.
-In his 17-year NBA career, Curry played for the Utah Jazz (1987-87), Cleveland Cavaliers (1987-88), Charlotte Hornets (1988-98), Milwaukee Bucks (1999) and Toronto Raptors (1999-2002).
-Curry spent 10 seasons with the Hornets, mostly coming off the bench to provide instant offense with his strong three-point shooting.
-Curry ranks among the Hornets’ all-time statistical leaders in points, games played, three-point field goals made and attempted, and three-point field goal percentage.
-Curry finished his career with 12,670 points, 2,617 rebounds and 1,909 assists.
-Also an accomplished baseball player, Curry was drafted in the MLB Draft both out of high school and college at Virginia Tech, but chose a basketball career.
+Now best recognized as the father of two NBA players (two-time league MVP Stephen Curry of the Golden State Warriors and Seth Curry of the Dallas Mavericks, and daughter Sydel, a former Elon volleyball player), Curry played for Utah (1987-87), Cleveland (1987-88), Charlotte (1988-98), Milwaukee (1999), and Toronto (1999-2002).
+He spent 10 seasons with the Hornets, mostly coming off the bench to provide instant offense with his strong three-point shooting.
+Curry ranks among the Hornets’ all-time leaders in points, games played, three-point field goals made and attempted, and three-point field goal percentage.
+He finished his career with 12,670 points, 2,617 rebounds and 1,909 assists.
+Also an accomplished baseball player, Curry was selected in the MLB Draft both out of high school and college at Virginia Tech, but chose a basketball career.